-Generally, a rooster can crow between 12 up to 15 times or more each day.
+Generally, a rooster can crow 12 to 15 times or more daily.
 Learning why roosters crow may assist you in knowing how to keep a rooster from crowing.

 Before discovering how to keep a rooster from crowing, you must first learn why roosters crow and the reasons for their crow.